-Bazooka the Doubt & Begin Writing Today
+Bazooka the Doubt and Start Writing Today

-Almost (but not quite) 5 tips for Creating a writing routine you will actually stick to
+Almost (but not quite) five tips for creating a writing routine you will actually stick to.

-So you have a great idea for a novel?
+So, you have a great idea for a novel?
 Or a series?
 Or a memoir?
-Perhaps a place, an experience or a character has you feeling inspired to write?
-Or you really want to enter a short story competition?
+Perhaps a place, an experience or a character has you feeling inspired to write, or you really want to enter a short story competition.

+Grand!

-Grand.
-So why then are you reading this and not writing?
-Why do you need to be told how to get yourself to your desk (or maybe you have a Roald Dahl-inspired writing hut) in order to make your dream come true?
+Why, then, are you reading this and not writing?
+Why do you need to be told how to get to your desk (or maybe you have a Roald Dahl-inspired writing hut) and make your dream come true?

 I’m sure you have a suitcase of excuses in answer to that.
-But really, if you want to write all you need to do is sit down and write.
+But really, if you want to write, all you need to do is sit down and write.
 Sounds easy.
-And yet it is often astonishingly hard to do that.
-Believe me I know how hard that can be and how much filing and laundry and WhatsApp messaging can suddenly fill a perfectly good hour that could have been spent on writing.
-I, like many other writers, know what it’s like to have a duffel bag of excuses, a couple of children and multiple social media accounts that demand my attention, and all justify my lack of writing.
+And yet it is often astonishingly hard to do.
+Believe me, I know how much filing, laundry and WhatsApping can suddenly fill a perfectly good hour that I could have spent on writing.
+I, too, have a duffel bag of excuses, a couple of children and multiple social media accounts to justify my lack of writing.

 But let’s not be too harsh on ourselves.
-Having inspiration is a good thing isn’t it?
-It’s a necessary first step isn’t it?
+Having inspiration is a good thing, isn’t it?
+It’s a necessary first step, right?
 The Big Idea?
 Ta-dah!

 No.

-Jack London famously said ‘You can’t wait for inspiration.
+Jack London famously said, ‘You can’t wait for inspiration.
 You have to go after it with a club.’

-(If you’ve got to this point, you may have noticed the article is not conforming to the well behaved partly AI-generated format of search engine optimised introduction, keyword-rich subtitled subsections of body text, and an affirming ‘in conclusion’ paragraph.
+At this stage, you may have noticed this article is not your typical, well-behaved, partly AI-generated guide.
+No search-engine-optimised introductions, keyword-rich subsections or affirming ‘in conclusion’ paragraphs here.
 Apologies for the wayward approach.
-But I promise links to some very useful more conformist and comforting blogs at the end that will tell you how to create a useful writing routine…but only if you can bear with me through my epiphany on the usefulness of pessimism for writers.
-I hope I don’t lose you there ….)
+I promise links to some more conformist and comforting blog posts at the end – but only if you can bear with me through my epiphany on the advantages of pessimism for writers.
+I hope I don’t lose you there …

-Let’s get back to inspiration.
-The problem with the Big Idea is that it’s a misleading first step because you should never start writing just because you have a good idea.
-You should be writing already, you should be constantly on the prowl, always hunting down stories, putting in the hours, having fun with words, getting frustrated with sentences that just aren’t quite what you want, grappling with structure, getting used to not feeling like writing, making peace with the miseray of a story that starts well but fizzles out, but regardless of the struggle, writing anyway.
+For now, let’s get back to inspiration.
+The problem with the Big Idea is that it’s a misleading first step.
+You should never start writing just because you have a good idea.
+You should be writing already, constantly on the prowl, hunting down stories, putting in the hours, having fun with words.

+Learn to grapple with frustrating sentences that resist perfection, get used to not feeling like writing, make peace with the misery of a story that starts well but fizzles out – and regardless of the struggle, write anyway.
 If you have to wait for inspiration, you’ll be lucky to write one story in a lifetime.

-What?
-I can hear you muttering: she must be crazy.
+‘What?’
+I can hear you muttering, ‘She must be crazy.’

 Well, writing is crazy.
-Crazy and wonderful and sometimes miserable and it will drive you to your limits.
-And those limits will include your limits of self-belief.
-If you’re reading this and hoping for a cure-all schedule that will solve your tendency to procrastinate, if you’re reading this and not writing then it could well mean that you’re suffering from self doubt (which for writers could also be called pernicious optimism or toxic expectations … read on to find out why).
+Crazy and wonderful and sometimes miserable.
+It will drive you to your limits, including your limits of self-belief.
+If you’re reading this and hoping for a cure-all schedule that will solve your tendency to procrastinate, if you’re reading this and not writing, then you may well be suffering from self-doubt (which for writers could also be called pernicious optimism or toxic expectations … read on to find out why).